 Recent NEC alumni are emerging as the next generation of orchestra leaders.
 Joshua Weilerstein is the Artistic Director of the Orchestre de Chambre de Lausanne, after having served as Assistant Conductor of the New York Philharmonic from 2011-2014.
 Aram Demirjian is Music Director of the Knoxville Symphony Orchestra, following an Associate Conductor position with the Kansas City Symphony.
 Lio Kuokman is currently the Assistant Conductor of the Philadelphia Orchestra.
 Earl Lee is the Toronto Symphony Orchestra’s RBC Resident Conductor.
 Nathan Aspinall is the Assistant Conductor of the Jacksonville Symphony.
 Andres Lopera is Assistant Conductor with the Colorado Symphony Orchestra.
 Matthew Szymanski is the founder and Music Director of the Boston-based orchestra Phoenix.

 Artist Diploma in Instrumental Performance

-Cellist Narek Haknazaryan was the first instrumentalist to enroll in NEC's Artist Diploma program under the new audition system, beginning with the 2009/2010 academic year.
+Narek Hakhnazaryan, cello, AD '11: Hakhnazarayan was the first instrumentalist to enroll in NEC's revamped Artist Diploma program, studying with Laurence Lesser.
 In addition to a Jordan Hall recital, he performed as soloist in Boston's Symphony Hall with the NEC Philharmonia.
 The summer after graduating from the program, he won the Gold Medal, the audience prize, and the Prize for Best Performance of the Chamber Concerto at the 2011 XVI International Tchaikovsky Competition.
 His 2011-12 season included his debut with the Chicago Symphony and concerts with the London Symphony Orchestra and Mariinsky Orchestra.
-Find out more about him in the video profile above with his teacher, Laurence Lesser.